-Admission into the professional pilot option is for fall only, requires a supplemental application and is limited to 75 new students per academic year.
+Admission into the professional pilot option is for fall only, requires a secondary admissions application and is limited to 75 new students per academic year.

 Flight costs are in addition to annual undergraduate tuition and fees and are subject to change.